wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/ShellSort.md

 ## Overview

-In this tutorial, we will explore the Shell Sort algorithm, a popular and efficient sorting technique.
-This algorithm uses insertion sort on a widely spread elements, first to sort them and then sorts the less widely spaced elements.
-This spacing is termed as interval.
+Shell Sort is a sorting algorithm that employs a unique gap-based strategy to improve the efficiency of the sorting process.
+It extends the idea from insertion sort and offers a solution with better time complexity.

 ## Algorithm

-Shell Sort is an efficient sorting algorithm that builds on the concept of Insertion Sort.
-It works by sorting subarrays of an array with a gap and gradually reducing the gap until it becomes 1.
-This process makes larger elements move to the end of the array faster, improving overall sorting time.
+Shell Sort, also known as diminishing increment sort, operates on the principle of repeatedly sorting subarrays with a specific gap size.
+It gradually reduces this gap size until it becomes 1, effectively sorting the entire array.

 ### Step 1: Choose a Gap Sequence

-The first step in Shell Sort is to choose a gap sequence.
-A common sequence is to start with the array's length divided by 2 and repeatedly divide by 2 until the gap becomes 1.
-The choice of gap sequence affects the algorithm's efficiency.
+The first crucial step in Shell Sort is selecting an appropriate gap sequence.
+A common choice is to start with the array's length divided by 2 and repeatedly divide by 2 until the gap becomes 1.
+The choice of the gap sequence greatly influences the algorithm's performance.

 ### Step 2: Start Sorting with a Gap

-1. Divide the array into subarrays of size `gap`.
-Initially, the subarrays are the elements separated by the chosen gap.
+1. Divide the array into subarrays of size equal to the chosen gap.
+Initially, these subarrays consist of elements separated by the selected gap.

-2. For each subarray, perform an Insertion Sort.
-This means you move elements within the subarray to their correct positions.
+2. For each subarray, execute an Insertion Sort.
+This involves rearranging elements within the subarray to their correct positions.

 ### Step 3: Reduce the Gap